Cultivating Sustainable Beauty, One Garden at a Time

 Julie

 Julie, much like her passion, is a California native - born and raised in the Bay Area.
 After graduating from San Jose State with a degree in Art, she went on to complete her A.A. in Ornamental Horticulture from Foothill College in 2005.
 Throughout her studies she worked at Yerba Buena Nursery, Middlebrook Gardens and other Bay Area plant-related businesses, where she developed her passion for native plants.
 With a move to San Francisco in 2005 she started concentrating full-time on designing, installing and maintaining residential and estate gardens and growing organic vegetables in urban and suburban settings.
 She has since developed a love of floral arrangement and has created designs for a number of clients and a variety of events.
-When she isn’t working, she can be found roller skating, kayaking or chasing her twin toddlers at the playground.
+When she isn’t working, she can be found roller skating, baking or chasing her twins at the playground.

 Garden Managers